DataDog/dd-sdk-android/docs/log_collection.md

     }
     ```

-2. Initialize the library with your application context and the [Datadog client token][2] and Application ID generated when you create a new RUM application in the Datadog UI (see our [Getting Started with Android RUM Collection][6] for more information).
+2. Initialize the library with your application context, [tracking consent][7], and the [Datadog client token][2] and Application ID generated when you create a new RUM application in the Datadog UI (see [Getting Started with Android RUM Collection][6] for more information).
 For security reasons, you must use a client token: you cannot use [Datadog API keys][3] to configure the `dd-sdk-android` library as they would be exposed client-side in the Android application APK byte code.
 For more information about setting up a client token, see the [client token documentation][2]:

     {{< tabs >}}
     {{% tab "US" %}}